udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Tokens are the tickets to the next Internet banquet.

 UDAP has been designed to support tokenizing everything movement natively, in the low-level storage model and communications.
 We are shifting away from the lump sum description of values into individually identifying each every and every items in the physical world in virtual world alike.
 On top of the identifications, we are going to beauty brand-new user experience to deal with their personal properties intuitively, to sell them, to trade them, to pledge them for capital, to lead them to friends, or to give them away.
-In the back, UDAP is any neighborly protocol for any third parties to port their existing applications easily and quickly to open ledger technologies and a decentralized storage Technologies.
-Therefore from the back end to the user experience end, UDAP is created to become the native enabling technology to fulfill the promise of the Internet of values.
+In the back, UDAP is a protocol for any third parties to port their existing applications easily and quickly to open ledger technologies and a decentralized storage Technologies.
+From the back end to the user experience end, UDAP has been designed to as a enabling technology to fulfill the promise of the Internet of values.

 Blockchain technology is nicknamed the Internet of the moment However, when we look closely at the carrier of value transfer currently carried by the blockchain, 99% of the applications are actually limited to the best liquidity and the most easily solved type of asset, which is cryptocurrency.